10 Minutes of Code:

 The Hub submenu contains statements related to programming the TI-Innovator™ Hub and the TI-Innovator™ Rover.
 These statements can be typed in by hand, but it is usually easier to select them from the menu.

 - Finish the statement by completing the rest of the command.
 ON and TIME are located in the menu > Hub > Settings submenu.

 Send “SET LIGHT ON TIME 5”

 The complete program is shown to the right.

 The Send command will send the string (the text in quotes) to the TI-Innovator™ Hub.

-- Make sure your TI-Innovator Hub is connected to the calculator.
+- Make sure your TI-Innovator Hub is connected to the handheld.

-The calculator displays ‘Done’ when the program ends.
+The handheld displays ‘Done’ when the program ends.
 Notice that the program actually ends before the light goes off.
-To make the program end when the light goes off, we have to tell the calculator to Wait as long as the light is on.
+To make the program end when the light goes off, we have to tell the handheld to Wait as long as the light is on.